1. Safe Location

 All of the above tips are designed to keep your cat safe this Christmas, but every cat is different – so take appropriate safety measures and precautions based on your cat’s personality.
 You know whether your cat is going to try to climb your Christmas tree or is at risk of pulling it on top of themselves or whether they’re just going to curl up underneath it and go to sleep.

 Does your cat climb your Christmas tree or play with the dangling ornaments?
-What measures do you take to keep him safe?
+What measures do you take to cat proof your Christmas tree and keep your cat safe?